 We ask that you complete our Will Questionnaire to ensure the process is dealt with as efficiently as possible.
 The questionnaire provides us with the information needed to enable us to advise you fully, and also gives you an idea of the information we will require to review or prepare a Will in a way that suits your particular circumstances and achieve your wishes.

 We request that the following sections of the Will Questionnaire are completed:-

 – Guardians (if applicable)

 – Financial Checklist

 Please then return the Will Questionnaire to us by either post or email.
 We will then contact you to arrange an appointment and forward our Engagement Confirmation and request payment on account of costs.
-Please note that it is this firm’s practice to request payment of our fees on account prior to the meeting.
+Please note that it is this firm’s practice to request payment of our fees on account prior to the initial meeting.